MedKHaldoun/ecommerce-website/README.md

-# shopely.ma-ecommerce-website-
+# ecommerce website
-shopely.ma : ecommerce website (JavaScript vanilla )
+Shopely.ma is an e-commerce website built only using (JavaScript vanilla ) HTML/CSS